sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 <strong>[Copy Coupon Code Widget](https://wphtmega.com/widget/elementor-copy-coupon-code-widget/)</strong> - Elementor Copy Coupon Code Widget is a powerful tool for website designers and developers who use the Elementor page builder.
 This widget simplifies the process of creating and displaying coupon codes on your website.
 With just a few clicks, you can add a stylish and eye-catching coupon code box to your web pages, making it easy for visitors to copy and use the provided discount codes.

-<strong>[Video Gallery Widget](https://wphtmega.com/widget/elementor-video-gallery-widget/)</strong> - Elementor Video Gallery Widget is an essential feature for website creators leveraging the Elementor page builder.
+<strong>[Video Gallery Widget](https://wphtmega.com/widget/elementor-video-gallery-widget/)</strong> - Video Gallery Widget is an essential feature for website creators leveraging the Elementor page builder.
 This widget streamlines the creation and presentation of video galleries on your website.
 With a user-friendly interface and intuitive controls, this widget empowers you to effortlessly showcase a collection of videos, enhancing the visual appeal and engagement of your web pages.

+<strong>[Video Playlist Widget](https://wphtmega.com/widget/elementor-video-playlist-widget/)</strong> - The Video Playlist Widget streamlines the arrangement and display of video playlists on your website, supporting YouTube, Vimeo, Wisita, and Self-hosted videos as needed.
+With an intuitive interface and controls, effortlessly create visually appealing video sequences to enhance your web pages.
+Elevate the user experience with dynamic playlists, making your content stand out seamlessly.

 **[PURCHASE HT Mega PRO FROM OUR WEBSITE]( https://wphtmega.com/pricing/ )**